Go Back

 Expert Tips:

-• Let cooked vegetables and beef cool slightly before mixing—this keeps the noodles from getting soggy.
+• Let the cooked vegetables and beef cool slightly before combining.
+Mixing while piping hot can cause excess moisture and soften the noodles.

 Storage & Reheating:

-• Reheat in a skillet with a splash of water or oil to loosen noodles and restore flavor.
+Reheat gently in a skillet over low heat with a small splash of water to loosen the noodles.
+Avoid overheating, as the noodles can lose their chewy texture.

 Nutrition